danielguerra69/espcap/README.md

 When running in live capture mode you can set a maximum packet count after which the capture will stop or you can just hit ctrl-c to stop a continuous capture session.

 Espcap uses Elasticsearch bulk insertion of packets.
-The <tt>--chunk<tt> enables you to set how many packets are sent Elasticsearch for each insertion.
+The <tt>--chunk</tt> enables you to set how many packets are sent Elasticsearch for each insertion.
 The default is chunk size is 100, but higher values (1000 - 2000) are usually better.
 If you get transport I/O exceptions due to network latency or an Elasticsearch backend that is not optimally configured, stick with